 Albert Einstein once said, “wisdom is not a product of schooling, but of the lifelong attempt to acquire it.”
 One of the most convenient and productive things you can do online is self-learning.
 From accessing a wide variety of courses on Coursera to personalized language learning on Pittsburgh-based Duolingo, and from free computer programming lessons on Codeacademy to expanding your vocabulary on Vocabulary.com, there are multiple ways to learn.

-With the limitless resources on the Internet, you can also start a new hobby or train to be the next trivia champion on sandwiches.
+With the limitless resources on the Internet, you can also start a new hobby or train to be the next trivia champion on sandwiches instead of mindlessly surfing the web.

 Bring trigonometry or other school knowledge back